QuentinCG/jarvis-milight-3.0/README.md

 ## How to install

-1) Connect your Milight 3.0 wifi bridge to your wifi network (install the android app and follow the instruction: https://play.google.com/store/apps/details?id=com.irainxun.wifilight)
+1) Connect your Milight 3.0 wifi bridge (Wifi Ibox v1.0 for example) to your wifi network (install the android app and follow the instruction: https://play.google.com/store/apps/details?id=com.irainxun.wifilight)

 2) Get IP address and port of the wifi bridge (you can for example use this software to help you: http://www.limitlessled.com/download/LimitlessLEDv4.zip)

-3) Add this plugin in <a target="_blank" href="http://domotiquefacile.fr/jarvis/content/plugins">Jarvis project</a>
+3) Add this plugin to your <a target="_blank" href="http://domotiquefacile.fr/jarvis/">Jarvis assistant</a> (<a target="_blank" href="http://domotiquefacile.fr/jarvis/content/plugins">more info here</a>): ```./jarvis.sh -p https://github.com/QuentinCG/jarvis-milight-3.0```

 4) Configure the <a target="_blank" href="https://github.com/QuentinCG/jarvis-milight-3.0/blob/master/config.sh">configuration file</a> to match your requirements.

-5) Edit the <a target="_blank" href="https://github.com/QuentinCG/jarvis-milight-3.0/blob/master/fr/commands">command file</a> if zone is not compatible with the on defined in the file.
+5) Edit the <a target="_blank" href="https://github.com/QuentinCG/jarvis-milight-3.0/blob/master/fr/commands">command file</a> if zone is not compatible with those defined in the file.

 6) Enjoy